luisguve/cherosite/README.md

 - A user (not you) upvotes your subcomment.
 The post author and you will be notified.
 - A user (not you) leaves a reply on your post.
 Only you will be notified.
 - A user (not you) leaves a reply on your comment.
 The post author, the comment author and all the users who replied the same comment will be notified.

+### Project status and motivation

+As you can see, the frontend needs a lot of work, but web design is definitely not my primary skill.
+Pull requests and suggestions are welcome.
+If you like the idea of random pagination and you're looking to collaborate with the frontend, here's what you need to know:

+- HTML pages are rendered from [Go templates](https://godoc.org/text/template) in the folder web/templates.

+- JavaScript files are located in the folder web/static/js and referenced as `/static/js/[filename].js` in templates.

+- CSS files are located in the folder web/static/css and referenced as `/static/css/[filename].css` in templates.

+- You need to set the absolute path of the folder web/static to the variable `static_dir` in the .toml config file.

+- You need to set the absolute path of the folder web/internal/templates to the variable `internal_tpl_dir` in the .toml config file.

+- You need to set the absolute path of the folder web/templates to the variable `public_tpl_dir` in the .toml config file.

+I made this project primarily to improve my skills on web development, but I also wanted to build a funny, unique and non-trivial web application for posting and discovering content.

+In my opinion, the idea of random pagination has **limitless possibilities** and can fit easily anywhere.
+I don't think it should completely replace the usual techniques of pagination as mentioned above; all of them have pros and cons and this one is no exception.
+However, if I had to say what's the best use case for random pagination, I would say that a scenario where order of content doesn't matter **and** the same order complicates the discover of contents by users.